ArjunKadivar/Traffic-Lights-Detection/README.md

 # Traffic-Sign-Detection using YOLO
-A deep learning model for detecting and classifying traffic lights using YOLOv11, with a FastAPI implementation for real-time predictions.
+A deep learning model for detecting and classifying traffic lights using YOLOv11 model, with a FastAPI implementation for real-time predictions.

 ## Setup intructions